 to "abstain from food, drink and other sensual pleasures"

-including smoking, gambling, etc. The fast extends from the
+including smoking, gambling, taking oral medications, sexual activity, etc. The fast extends from the

 first light of dawn until sunset.
 1 This is the fourth of